 From the file’s More menu (or, after selecting multiple files, from the Actions menu), choose Manage Metadata.
 Click Add Custom Pairing, and enter

 max-age as the Key and the TTL you want in seconds as the Value.
 Then, click Save.

 You can purge individual files, recursively purge folders, or purge the entire contents of a bucket using the same method.
 From the control panel, navigate to the bucket’s detail page by clicking the name of the bucket.
 This will bring you to the Files tab.

 To purge a single item from the cache, open its More menu and select Purge from CDN Cache.
 To purge multiple items, select the items you want to purge, then open the Action menu and select Purge from CDN Cache.
 You can select the full contents of the Space by clicking the checkbox in the header, to the left of the Name column.

 Either way, you’ll see a prompt to confirm the purge:

-For an alternative way to recursively purge folder contents or the entire Space from the CDN cache, navigate to the Space’s Settings tab.
+For an alternative way to recursively purge folder contents or the entire bucket from the CDN cache, navigate to the bucket’s Settings tab.
 In the CDN (Content Delivery Network) section, click Purge Cache.